swaroopch/byte-of-python/22-translations.md

 > accessible to our colleagues and friends.
 These translated
 > publications often help students in their daily study routine.

-> Why have I chosen your article for translation?
-It was made to help
-> the Bulgarians understand this article in all possible detail.
-> Having done some research concerning the novelty and relevance of
-> topics, I found that it was quite urgent for those who live in my
-> country.
-So,I think it can become very popular.
-The language barrier
-> in this little case no longer exists, because it was eliminated by
-> my translation.

 ## Spanish ##

 Alfonso de la Guarda Reyes (alfonsodg-at-ictechperu-dot-net), Gustavo